bavingtonm/terraform-aws-networking-tf-course/README.md

 # terraform-aws-networking-tf-course
-Networking module created during Mastering Terraform Course
+Networking module created during Mastering Terraform Course.

 This module manages the crteation of VPCs and Subnets, allowing for the creation of both private and public subnets.